CodeNinjasDripping/Getting_Started/README.md

 4. Commit your changes as usual in GitHub Desktop and push them to the remote repository.

-## Troubleshooting Long Filename Issues in Git on Windows
+## Filename Too Long Error When Pushing To Remote Repo

 ---
 ### **If you get an error window, and "filename too long" is on it, then follow the steps below.**